-If you’re planning to get a new car audio system, you have probably asked, “How much does it cost to install car audio?”
-It’s not as expensive as you may think.
-But it depends on the type of system and installation you choose.
+When planning to install a new car audio system, one of the first questions that comes to mind is, “How much does it cost?”
+The cost of car audio installation can vary depending on the type of system and installation method you choose.

-In a hurry?
-Here’s a handy table to quickly figure out the average price for car audio items.
+Here is a table that shows the average price for car audio items:

 |Single / Double Din Radio||$25 – $200|

 |Amplifier||$60 – $300|

 |Dash Installation Kits||$5 – $450|